scrouzet/covid19-incrementality/README.md

 - join with geography referential to assiciate commune with department
 - correction of department for specific geographies (Lyon, Paris, Marseille with arrondissement code instead of comune code in INSEE File)
 - Grouping by death department, death date, sex, age, year of observation
+- Year 1997 and 2003 should be removed from any analysis (1997 data seem invalid and 2003 is an outlier due to specific heat wave in France in August)

 ## Colonnes du fichier  : data/INSEE_deces_2010_2019.zip
 - year of observation (annee_comptabilisation) = year of the yearly file where the death has been accounted for.
 (2019 = deces_2019.txt).
 Please note that a yearly file contains death dates from previous yeras due to delay in data collection at insee.
 All files must be concatenated to get a complete view of death for a given year.
 Duplicate records are already removed.